ibrasec/ud_loganalysis/README.md

 python code for udacity nanodegree project-3 Term 1
 # Log Analysis project
-This Source code is part of Udacity nanodegree term 1 project that i have done, its main function is to fetch a postgress database to answer three questions, these quesions are:
+This Source code is part of Udacity nanodegree term 1 project that i have done, its main function is to fetch a postgresSQL database to answer three questions, these quesions are:

  1- **What are the most popular three articles of all time?**